cga-harvard/Hypermap-Registry/README.md

-# HyperMap
+# HHyperMap

-## Aggregator
+## Supervisor

-Easiest way to have an Hypermap instance up and running is to use Vagrant.
+Easiest way to have an HHypermap instance up and running is to use Vagrant.

 ```
 git clone git@github.com:cga-harvard/hypermap.git